 Hemp Growth and Development

 - Hemp is dioecious, meaning plants can be male or female.
 Differences between male and female plants in growth rate and development are large (Van der Werf and Van den Berg, 1995).
 Male plants tend to flower and senesce (die) earlier.
 To minimize the impact of this on production, many cultivars are bred to be monoecious, resulting in plants that are mostly females with male flowers (a small percentage of males plants are included for pollination), to harvest more seed (since male plants do not set seed) and for greater fiber production (since male plants die after flowering).
+In a cannabinoid system, there is a selection for only females.

 - Planting Depth: Seedbed preparation requires considerable effort.
 Fall plowing is recommended, followed by careful preparation of a seedbed in the spring.
 The seedbed should be fine, level, and firm.
 Seed is best planted at 0.50-1.00 in (although deeper plantings may be tolerated, they are more susceptible to damping-off).
+Some may opt to plant at a depth of 0.25 in.
+Planting depth should be based on soil type.

 Few pesticides (insecticides, herbicides, or fungicides) are registered for use on hemp in the United States.
 There are Section 3, 25(b), and 24(c) products available for use in Indiana.
 Only certain 25(b) products are registered for use on hemp in Indiana (and other states).
 These products have ingredients that have been deemed a minimum risk by the EPA.
-Efficacy of products has not been evaluated in hemp and growers should follow the label directions carefully to achieve the best results.
+The efficacy of many products has not been evaluated in hemp and growers should follow the label directions carefully to achieve the best results.
 For now, crop rotation is a good management option available to avoid disease build-up until more is known about hemp’s susceptibility to disease organisms and fungicide efficacy has been evaluated.
-Do not grow hemp on the same fields following canola, edible beans, soybeans or sunflowers if you have struggled with white mold in the past.
+Do not grow hemp on the same fields following canola, edible beans, soybeans, or sunflowers if you have struggled with white mold in the past.
 More info on insects, mites, pathogens, and weeds can be found under the “Pests” tab.

 Hemp is now a listed crop on drift watch.